Stem Cell Therapy for Stroke Recovery: How Does It Work?

 How Much Will Stem Cell Therapy for Stroke Cost?

-If you’re interested in stem cell therapy there are initial steps to take.
-First, see if there are any clinical trials in your area that you would be a candidate for.
-Clinical trials are generally not free of charge.
-However, most are typically federally or privately funded, resulting in minimal costs.
+If you’re interested in stem cell therapy for stroke, there are initial steps to take.
+Search for clinical trials in your area, and you may discover you fit their criteria to become a subject in these ongoing research studies.
+Clinical trials are generally free of charge because most are typically federally or privately funded, resulting in minimal or no cost to the subjects.

-To discover clinical stem cell trials near you, go to this clinical trials web page and type in “stroke” under conditions, and type “stem cell” under other terms.
+Search for clinical stem cell trials near you by going to this clinical trials web page and type in “stroke” under conditions, and type “stem cell” under other terms.

 Stem Cell Therapy Is Not Necessary for Stroke Recovery

-It’s essential to understand that stem cell therapy is not a necessary requirement for stroke recovery.
-While stem cell therapy appears to be a very promising treatment, it’s still in the developmental stage.
+It’s essential to understand that stem cell therapy is not a requirement for stroke recovery.
+While stem cell therapy appears to be a very promising treatment in the future, it’s still in the developmental stage.

-Recovery after stroke is focused on the brain’s capability of using neuroplasticity.
-Consistently practicing movements weakened by stroke stimulates the brain and will strengthen control of the muscles.
-This encourages healthy, unaffected regions of the brain to rewire functions affected by stroke.
+Recovery after stroke is focused on the brain’s capability of growth by neuroplasticity.
+Consistently practicing movements weakened by stroke stimulates the brain and strengthens neural control of the muscles.
+This encourages healthy, unaffected regions of the brain to rewire and resume functioning after a stroke.

 Understanding Stem Cells for Stroke Recovery